kwkraus/HOW-Sessions/sessions/selenium/docs/1-Getting Started.md

 - Access to Azure Subscription (can be personal subscription, i.e. Visual Studio subscription)
 - Access to nuget.com package feed
 - Chrome and Firefox browsers
-- Dual Monitors (For remote enragements)
+- Dual Monitors (For remote engagements)

 ## How to get Started